-A1.
+- A1.
 The CASAL model framework was used to create a combined-sex, single-area, three-season model fitted to tagging data, survey biomass and length structure, catch age (post 1996/97) and length structure (prior to 1997/98).
 Estimates of spawning stock biomass (SSB), recruitment and harvest rate from the model are shown in Figure A1.
 The model fit (Figure A2) is most strongly influenced by the tag-recapture data, as shown in Figure A3, to which there is a good fit.
-The model fits poorly to the survey length distributions shown in Figure A4.

-A2.
-Figure A5 shows projections under a catch limit of 2 750 tonnes, which is consistent with the CCAMLR Decision Rule which requires the stock to be at 50% of B_0 after 35 years, with a probability of less than 10% of dropping below 20% of B_0 .
+The model fits poorly to the survey length distributions shown in Figure A4. - A2.
+Figure A5 shows projections under a catch limit of 2 600 tonnes, which is consistent with the CCAMLR decision rule which requires the stock to be at 50% of B_0 after 35 years, with a probability of less than 10% of dropping below 20% of B_0 .

-Figure A1: Patagonian toothfish in Subarea 48.3: Time series of catch, SSB, harvest rate and recruitment, with uncertainty estimated from MCMC resampling.
-Solid lines indicate the median value, dotted lines and the extent of whiskers indicate 10 and 90th percentiles and boxes extend from 25th to 75th percentiles.
+Figure A1: Dissostichus eleginoides in Subarea 48.3: Time series of catch, SSB, harvest rate and recruitment, with uncertainty estimated from MCMC resampling.
+Solid lines indicate the median value, dotted lines and the extent of whiskers indicate 10th and 90th percentiles and boxes extend from 25th to 75th percentiles.

-Figure A2: Patagonian toothfish in Subarea 48.3: MCMC diagnostics for B_0 , showing a lack of trend in the trace (top), substantial difference between prior (black) and posterior (blue) distributions (bottom left) and low auto-correlation (bottom right).
+Figure A2: Dissostichus eleginoides in Subarea 48.3: MCMC diagnostics for B_0 , showing a lack of trend in the trace.

-Figure A3: Patagonian toothfish in Subarea 48.3: Observed tag recaptures (black) and model fits (red) by release year.
+Figure A3: Dissostichus eleginoides in Subarea 48.3: Observed tag recaptures (black) and model fits (red) by release year.

-Figure A4: Patagonian Toothfish in Subarea 48.3: Observed length distributions (black) and model fits (red) to survey data.
+Figure A4: Dissostichus eleginoides in Subarea 48.3: Observed length distributions (black) and model fits (red) to survey data.

-Figure A5: Patagonian toothfish in Subarea 48.3: projection of SSB relative to virgin biomass for 35 years based on a constant catch of 2 750 tonnes per year.
+Figure A5: Dissostichus eleginoides in Subarea 48.3: projection of SSB relative to virgin biomass for 35 years based on a constant catch of 2 600 tonnes per year.
 Confidence intervals at 10% and 90% shown as dashed lines.
 Vertical dashed line indicates the split between model fit to past data and projection.
 Horizontal lines indicate 50% and 20%